anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 ## Hiring

 The team composition will matter more than the individual team members, in that the team members can work together as one cohesive unit.
-Each team will vary based on the stage of the company, the maturity of the product, the nature of working relationships with the stakeholders
+Each team will vary based on the stage of the company, the maturity of the product, the nature of working relationships with the stakeholders.

-Define minimum threshold levels, how to identify expected characteristics/potential.
+Define minimum thresholds in key skills that each potential hire needs to meet.
+Every additional hire needs to add something to the team in terms of complementary skills so that individual strengths and weaknesses can balance out.
+There are always tradeoffs to make, so we might be hiring for potential in a certain area.
+In that case, look for evidence of rate of growth in an adjacent area.

 ## Operating

-Focus on creating the right environment for everybody to excel
+Focus on creating the right environment for everybody to excel.

-Create cadences to minimise cognitive overload on processes, rather enable team for deep work and focus on solving customer problems, while the cadences run as background processes to aid in maintaining shipping momentum
+Create cadences to minimise cognitive overload on processes, rather enable team for deep work and focus on solving customer problems, while the cadences run as background processes to aid in maintaining shipping momentum.

 **Minimise ambiguities**